Third Front (India)

-National Front (1989–1991)
+National Front (1989–1996)

 The National Front (NF) was a coalition of political parties, led by the Janata Dal, which formed India's government between 1989 and 1990.
-N. T. Rama Rao was its president, and V. P. Singh was its convener.
-The coalition's first prime minister was Singh, who was succeeded by Chandra Shekhar.
+N. T. Rama Rao was its president, and V. P. Singh was its convener and became the coalition's first and only prime minister.
+Following a split in the Janata Dal led by Chandra Shekhar, the National Front government lost its majority and fell in November 1990.
+Shekhar subsequently formed a separate government with outside support from the Indian National Congress (I).
 Nationally, it was represented by the Janata Dal and the Indian Congress (Socialist).
 The NF was represented regionally by the Telugu Desam Party in Andhra Pradesh, the Dravida Munnetra Kazhagam in Tamil Nadu and the Asom Gana Parishad in Assam, supported by the non-member Left Front.
 Leader of the Opposition P. Upendra was a general secretary of the front when it was formed.

 In 1991, Jharkhand Mukti Morcha became part of the NF.
 The Telugu Desam Party split in 1995, with a minority siding with N. T. Rama Rao and the majority siding with Chandrababu Naidu.
 The NF collapsed before the Lok Sabha elections of 1996, when it tried to include the Dravida Munnetra Kazhagam (DMK) and All India Anna Dravida Munnetra Kazhagam (AIADMK) and the DMK walked out.
 After Rama Rao's death in January 1996, the Janata Dal stood by his widow Lakshmi Parvathi and the left parties allied with Chandrababu Naidu.